Upstairs in the Quadracci Powerhouse theater, the goal is deception, putting on an act.

 A 1985 photograph showed them to be more or less perfectly level.
 Now, even I can see that they’re tilting inward.

-The issues are in the older building in the complex, to the north of the plant that faces Wells Street, erected in 1897.
+The issues are in the older building in the complex, to the north of the plant that faces Wells Street, erected between 1897 and 1900.
 It is an unusual building.
 Head down to the basement and look up at the ceiling and you’ll see a rather unexpected building material.

 In the 1930s, when a floor was added, the electric and rail company, surely in a Depression-era effort to save money, relied on a resource it already possessed.